felipecrs/dahua-vto-on-home-assistant/README.md

 In my case, I added such script to `/config/scripts/fix_vto_codecs.sh`.
 Make sure it has execution permission with `chmod +x /config/scripts/fix_vto_codecs.sh`, otherwise go2rtc will not be able to execute it.

+Note the script provides a `--https` flag in case your VTO has HTTPS enabled.
+Mine doesn't.

 ### Configuring the Advanced Camera Card

 The minimum version of the Advanced Camera Card required for this setup is [7.0.0](https://github.com/dermotduffy/advanced-camera-card/releases/tag/v7.0.0).